Advancing the role of women in IT: Girls teaching girls coding

 The Girls' Programming Network (GPN) is a program developed and run by girls and for girls.
-Managed by a group of female IT students from ECU, it's targeted at high school girls interested in IT, particularly those interested in learning to program or improving their software development skills.
+Managed by a group of female IT students from ECU, it's targeted at high school girls in years 7-12 interested in IT, particularly those interested in learning to program or improving their software development skills.

 GPN is an unique opportunity to meet new friends with similar interests, find mentors, and find out about university life.
 Female industry partners will also engage with our program to mentor and inspire girls towards STEM careers.